imaNNeo/raycast_extensions/youtube-subscriber-count/README.md

 1. Go to the [Google Cloud Console](https://console.cloud.google.com/).
 2. Create a project and enable the YouTube Data API v3.
 3. Create an API key for your project.
-4. In Raycast preferences, locate the YouTube Subscriber Celebrator extension and input your YouTube API key.
+4. In Raycast preferences, locate the YouTube Subscriber Count extension and input your YouTube API key.
 5. Also you need the channel id.
 Follow [this guideline](https://support.google.com/youtube/answer/3250431?hl=en) to find your channel ID, it's something like `UCLtLg_CkuGBnf_-wUHnv6Nw`

 ## Usage